gbmhunter/blog/content/programming/version-control-systems/_index.md

 A very popular version control system that is well integrated into a fair amount of third party software.
 Manages on a file-to-file basis, which gives the main benefit of a user being able to checkout a section of a project, work on it, and commit it back to the main repository without ever downloading the rest.

 An annoying problem of SVN is the errors I keep getting.
-I am not sure if I use it right, but somewhere along the line of using  SVN for project (be it a day, or a few weeks later), a clash arises from trying to merge to files together or accidently renaming a folder.
+I am not sure if I use it right, but somewhere along the line of using  SVN for project (be it a day, or a few weeks later), a clash arises from trying to merge to files together or accidentally renaming a folder.
 This normally locks the directory and I can never get the clean up function to work properly, resulting in SVN becoming useless.
 This is why I prefer Mercurial/Git.

 ## CVS